AAzizkhani/ParsGuard/README.md

 ## Overview

 This project is a lightweight **real-time strategy prototype** built in Unity.
-Based on the available source files, the core gameplay loop includes:
+The core gameplay loop includes:

 - selecting units
 - clicking on the ground to move